cs1302uga/cs1302-minesweeper-alpha/README.md

 ```

 In this example, the row numbers needed to be padded to accomodate the `10` and `11` index
-values, however, the column numbers and mine field contents did not require any padding.
+values, however, the column numbers and square contents did not require any padding.

 Now let's assume we are playing a `5`-by-`12` game of Minesweeper.
 When the game starts,
 the interface should look like this: